danieleades/event-sourcing/README.md

   serialization/deserialization glue so command handlers stay focused on behaviour.
 - **Repository orchestration** – `Repository` loads aggregates, executes commands via `Handle<C>`, and persists the resulting events in a single transaction.
-- **Metadata-aware projections** – projections receive `EventEnvelope` values so they can correlate cross-aggregate workflows using IDs, causation, timestamps, or custom metadata.
+- **Metadata-aware projections** – projections receive aggregate IDs, events, and metadata via `ApplyProjection`, enabling cross-aggregate correlation using causation, timestamps, or custom metadata.
 - **Store agnostic** – ships with an in-memory store for demos/tests; implement the `EventStore` trait to plug in your own persistence.